elyra-ai/elyra/docs/source/user_guide/command-line-interface.md

 ### Working with pipelines

 In Elyra, [a pipeline](pipelines.md) is a representation of a workflow that you run locally or remotely on Kubeflow Pipelines or Apache Airflow.
+The `elyra-pipeline` CLI is used to run pipelines, validate pipelines, describe pipelines, or export pipelines.

 #### Getting help